cocobase-team/coco_base_js/docs/getting-started/quickstart.md

 import { Cocobase } from 'cocobase';

 const db = new Cocobase({
-  apiKey: 'your-api-key',
+  apiKey: 'your-api-key',        // Get from cocobase.buzz
-  projectId: 'your-project-id'
+  projectId: 'your-project-id'   // Get from cocobase.buzz
 });
 ```

-:::tip
-Get your API key and Project ID from your [Cocobase Dashboard](https://cocobase.buzz/dashboard)
+:::tip Where to get your credentials
+1. Go to [cocobase.buzz](https://cocobase.buzz) and sign up
+2. Create a new project
+3. Your **API Key** and **Project ID** will be displayed in your project dashboard
+4. Copy and paste them into your code (or better yet, use environment variables!)
 :::

 ## Step 2: Create Your First Document